Explainer: China creates new ‘leaders group’ to help deliver its climate goals

 “This is very urgent because some recent reports estimate that China’s carbon emissions may have risen rapidly in the economic recovery from Covid.”

-De Boer states that this leaders’ group focuses on carbon emission peaking and carbon neutrality specifically with an objective to ensure that China hits its climate goals “well” and “on time”.
+De Boer states that this leaders’ group focuses on carbon emission peaking and carbon neutrality specifically with an objective to ensure that China hits its climate goals “well on time”.

 He adds: “The seniority of the group sends a very clear signal – the carbon targets must be achieved and no province or ministry can continue to procrastinate or shirk its responsibilities.”